crond-jaist/cytrone/README.md

      information.

-Note that the following software is required to run CyTrONE (these requirements are shared with cnt2lms and CyRIS):
+Note that the following software is required to run CyTrONE (some of these requirements are shared with CyLMS and CyRIS):
-* Python: Currently using version 2.7 on Ubuntu OS.
+* Python: Currently using version 2.7 on Ubuntu OS;
-* PyYAML: Library for handling YAML files (http://pyyaml.org/);
+* PyYAML: Library for handling YAML files;
-  currently using version 3.11.
+* PassLib: Library for handling passwords.

 ## Quick Start